-- (a) Applications for ADU and JADU permits such an accessory dwelling unit permit shall be in writing and filed with the Community Development Department community development director on a form approved by the Community development developme - (b) As established by council resolution, a fee will be charged for an application for an ADU or JADU accessory dwelling unit permit under this chapter.
-All ADUs and JADUs are also subject to building permit fees. - (c) Within sixtyone hundred twenty (60120) days of receipt of a complete application, the Community Development Department staff community development director shall ministerially process for approval any application for an accessory dwelling unitADU or JADU permit pursuant to this chapter.
+(a) Applications for ADU and JADU permits shall be in writing and filed with the Community Development Department on a form approved by the Community Development Director.

+(b) As established by council resolution, a fee will be charged for an application for an ADU or JADU permit under this chapter.
+All ADUs and JADUs are also subject to building permit fees.

+(c) Within sixty (60) days of receipt of a complete application, the Community Development Department staff shall ministerially process for approval any application for an ADU or JADU permit pursuant to this chapter.
 Incomplete applications will be returned with an explanation of what additional information is required.
-Upon finding that the ADU or JADU meets the requirements of this chapter, performance standards set forth in Section 25.59.060 are met the application proposal shall be approved ministerially without discretionary review or public hearing and the applicant may proceed to acquire a building permit.
-All
+Upon finding that the ADU or JADU meets the requirements of this chapter, the application shall be approved ministerially without discretionary review or public hearing and the applicant may proceed to acquire a building permit.
+All ADUs and JADUs are categorically exempt from CEQA pursuant to Sections 15301 and 15303 of the CEQA guidelines.